 And by amending Article 5.
-Definitions by deleting the language shown and by inserting new language as shown in bold in the current definition for "Independent Senior Housing": Independent Senior Housing shall mean a building or series of buildings containing independent dwelling units intended to provide housing for persons not requiring health or other services, and designed and occupied by individuals or families in which at least one household member is 60 55 years of age or older and in which there resides no Town residents 18 years of age or younger.
+Definitions by deleting the language shown and by inserting new language as shown in bold in the current definition for "Independent Senior Housing":

+Independent Senior Housing shall mean a building or series of buildings containing independent dwelling units intended to provide housing for persons not requiring health or other services, and designed and occupied by individuals or families in which at least one household member is 60 55 years of age or older and in which no resident (as opposed to a visitor) is 18 years of age or younger.

 So that the final definition reads as follows:

-Independent Senior Housing shall mean a building or series of buildings containing independent dwelling units intended to provide housing for persons not requiring health or other services, and designed and occupied by individuals or families in which at least one household member is 55 years of age or older and in which there resides no Town residents 18 years of age or younger.
+Independent Senior Housing shall mean a building or series of buildings containing independent dwelling units intended to provide housing for persons not requiring health or other services, and designed and occupied by individuals or families in which at least one household member is 55 years of age or older and in which no resident (as opposed to a visitor) is 18 years of age or younger.